tcurdt/jdeb/docs/maven.md

-skip             | Indicates if an execution should be skipped                                                | No; defaults to `false` skipSubmodules   | Skip goal on all submodules                                                                | No; defaults to `false` skipPOMs         | Skip goal on POM artifacts                                                                 | No; defaults to `true`
+skip             | Indicates if an execution should be skipped                                                | No; defaults to `false` skipSubmodules   | Skip goal on all submodules                                                                | No; defaults to `false` skipPOMs         | Skip goal on POM artifacts                                                                 | No; defaults to `true` encoding         | The character character encoding to use when reading control and changes files.            | No; defaults to `${project.build.sourceEncoding}`

+The encoding property does not apply to the "ls" mapper.
+The mapping files must be encoded as UTF-8.

 If you use the `dataSet` element, you'll need to populate it with a one or more `data` elements.
 A `data` element is used to specify a directory, a